afadian/fadian-go/README.md

 ## Build with source code

 1. Clone this repository: `git clone https://github.com/afadian/fadian-go.git`
+2. Run `cd fadian-go` to enter the project directory.
-2. Run `go mod download` to download dependencies
+3. Run `go mod download` to download dependencies.
-3. Run `go build -o fadian` to build the project
+4. Run `go build -o fadian-go` to build the project.
-4. Run `./fadian` to run the project
+5. Run `./fadian-go` to run the project.